Cricket bat: Twenty20 bats

 In 2004, Newbery created the Uzi, with a truncated blade and elongated handle for the new Twenty20 format of the game.
 This change allowed more wood to be placed in the middle, as more attacking shots are played in the shorter version of the game.
 In 2009, an extreme version of the Newbery Uzi shape named the Mi3 was launched by Mongoose.
 The design is unusual in that the blade is 33% shorter than a conventional bat and the handle is 43% longer.
 Launched with a fanfare of publicity, it proclaimed the idea of not defending the ball in the T20 format and purely playing attacking shots.

 On 11 March 2010, Mongoose launched its range in India with the announcement of Matthew Hayden as the brand ambassador.
 Stuart Law, the former Australian Test player, called it "a half-brick on a stick".
 The bat was used by Hayden in the 2010 version of the IPL.
-Gareth Andrew, the Worcestershire all-rounder, scored the maiden 100 with an MMi3 in professional cricket when he hit 100 off 58 balls at the Oval in 2010 against Surrey.
+Gareth Andrew, the Worcestershire all-rounder, scored his maiden 100 with an MMi3 in professional cricket when he hit 100 off 58 balls at the Oval in 2010 against Surrey.

 In 2008, Lekka Cricket launched a T20 format bat, the Big Hitter.
 Black Cat Cricket then launched a T20 format bat, the Joker, in 2009.
 These worked on a similar principle to other T20 bats with the blade length reduced by one inch and an inch longer handle, but uniquely reduced the width of the bat to 4 inches in an adult bat.